{eac}ObjectCache Extension Plugin

 define( 'EAC_OBJECT_CACHE_DELAYED_WRITES', true|false|int );

 {eac}ObjectCache caches all objects in memory and writes new or updated objects to the L2 (SQLite) cache. delayed writes simply holds objects in memory until the number of objects reaches a specified threshold, then writes them, in a single transaction, to the L2 cache (a.k.a. write-back caching).
 Setting delayed writes to false turns this functionality off (a.k.a. write-through caching).
-Setting to true writes all records only at the end of the script process/page load.
+Setting to true writes all records only at the end of the script process/page request.
 Setting this to a number sets the object pending threshold to that number of objects.

 • To set the default expiration time (in seconds) (default: 0 [never]):